ebzzry/ebzzry.github.io/src/words.md

   to stay, then we should have the strength and courage to tame them.<br>

-* If your ship doesn't come to you, swim to it; if you can't swim, have the ship towed to you.<br>
+* If your ship doesn’t come to you, swim to it; if you can’t swim, have the ship towed to you.<br>

-* Smile, even in the face of adversary, for that will also be the time that you'll embrace victory.<br>
+* Smile, even in the face of adversary, for that will also be the time that you’ll embrace victory.<br>

 * If we want to create the future, focus on the moment rather than the